-The first Russia – A Sports Power forum was held in October 2009 in Kazan, which had just been named the host city for the XXVII World Summer Student Games in 2013.
+The first Russia – Country of Sports forum was held in October 2009 in Kazan, which had just been named the host city for the XXVII World Summer Student Games in 2013.
 In the aim of developing international sports cooperation the event was later given international status.

 The forum’s aim is to develop physical culture and sport, build up international sports cooperation, and promote a healthy lifestyle.